 Fortunately, there are only a few tools which can be considered truly essential for making a longbow or flatbow.
 With the tools in this article, you certainly wonât get a bow to tiller stage as quickly as with a bandsaw and belt grinder, but it will be accurate, and the end product will look identicalâ¦provided your hand is steady.

-Read more: Bowmaking Tools - the bare minimum
+Read more: Bowmaking Tools - The Bare Minimum

 I had a name stamp made up for marking my knives some time ago, but hadn't worked out a way to cleanly mark the blade.
 If you hold the stamp and hit it with a hammer, you often get a double mark or shadow, or one side deeper than the other.
 I tried a deadblow hammer, but it wan't strong enough to mark it.

 After messing around unsuccessfully with a number of options I thought of using my Number 6 Flypress.
 Plenty of punch and control with the 6 ton hit.
-I made a holder for it out of some old wagon axel on the lathe.
+I made a holder for it out of some old wagon axle on the lathe.
 Steps for making it below, the sizing will depend on your stamp size, you'll be able to work it out.

 Read more: Name Stamp Holder